-- 1. AC power cord not inserted or faulty - 2.
-Check whether the AC power cord is inserted correctly - Replace the power cord if the cord is inserted correctly; check that the AC power source is working by connecting a different device in place of the switch.

-- 4. If that device works, refer to the next step. - 5.
+- 1. AC power cord is not inserted or faulty - 2.
+Check whether the AC power cord is inserted correctly - 3.
+Replace the power cord if the cord is inserted correctly.
+Check whether the AC power source is working by connecting a different device in place of the switch. - 4.
+If that device works, refer to the next step. - 5.
 If that device does not work, check the AC power